 As well as talent and hard work, a good education and a certain knowledge of your sector, there is another important factor in starting your career successfully – good contacts and a good network:

 - department heads and lecturers have numerous contacts in industry

 - at the annual "Career Day" recruiting fair, you can make valuable contacts on the campus to improve your career prospects

-- you will often be able to find internships and entry-level positions during your studies thanks to the IUBH network
+- you will often be able to find internships and entry-level positions during your studies thanks to the IU network